 There are more property refurbishments than let’s say an estate agent would have.
 So, if you are focusing on one core area, one postcode maybe or one city or town, then the likelihood is auction properties combined with an estate agent is going to give you the best mix across the board.
 If you just wanted to focus on auction properties there will be a couple of good refurbishment properties there.

-So there’s other videos that we have done that you probably see below that you can see some of the problems associated with buying at auction which is very specifically on refurbishment properties and are they the best place to buy at auction.
+So there are other videos that we have done that you probably see below that you can see some of the problems associated with buying at auction which is very specifically on refurbishment properties and are they the best place to buy at auction.

 Currently, the market is very buoyant.
 The market is very busy for what we are seeing being sold at auction for just refurbishment stock.
 So, if you had just wanted to focus on those types of deals, you might go and use properties with the estate agents and there is bizarrely less competition on those than there might be with some of the auction stuff.